Object-oriented Neural Programming (OONP) for Document Understanding: Abstract

 \section{Abstract}

-We propose \textsf{Object-oriented Neural Programming} (\OONPx), a framework for semantically parsing documents in specific domains.
-Basically, \OONP reads a document and parses it into a predesigned object-oriented data structure (referred to as \emph{ontology} in this paper) that reflects the domain-specific semantics of the document.
-An \oonp parser models semantic parsing as a decision process: a neural net-based Reader sequentially goes through the document, and during the process it builds and updates an intermediate ontology to summarize its partial understanding of the text it covers. \oonp supports a rich family of operations (both symbolic and differentiable) for composing the ontology, and a big variety of forms (both symbolic and differentiable) for representing the state and the document.
+We propose \textsf{ Object-oriented Neural Programming} (\OONPx), a framework for semantically parsing documents in specific domains.
+Basically, \OONP reads a document and parses it into a predesigned object-oriented data structure that reflects the domain-specific semantics of the document.
+An \oonp parser models semantic parsing as a decision process: a neural net-based Reader sequentially goes through the document, and builds and updates an intermediate ontology during the process to summarize its partial understanding of the text. \oonp supports a big variety of forms (both symbolic and differentiable) for representing the state and the document, and a rich family of operations to compose the representation.
 An \oonp parser can be trained with supervision of different forms and strength, including supervised learning (SL) , reinforcement learning (RL) and hybrid of the two.
 Our experiments on both synthetic and real-world document parsing tasks have shown that \OONP can learn to handle fairly complicated ontology with training data of modest sizes. \thefootnote